vaperrin98/beautiful-jekyll/index.md

 However, anxiety is hardly predictable by your location, so maybe try some other things than moving to a new borough to reduce your stress (it will probably cost less anyway).

-But could the standard of living be used to predict life satisfaction?
+But could the standard of living also be used to predict life satisfaction?
 We chose to test a prediction with the criteria of salary, median house price, crime rates and if the house was owned outright.
 Can any of these parameters predict the life satisfation score, happiness score, worthwhileness score or anxiety score?

 -> put results from second figure Q1